rajashreeH/issuetracker-analysis-boilerplate/problem.md

 of the two csv files

  - **issues.csv :**

 File contains issue details in the below order
-  - IssueId
+	IssueId
-  - Issue Summary
+	Issue Summary
-  - created Date                (in format dd/mm/yyyy)
+	created Date                (in format dd/mm/yyyy)
-  - Expected Resolution Date    (in format dd/mm/yyyy)
+	Expected Resolution Date    (in format dd/mm/yyyy)
-  - Priority                    (can have values HIGH, MEDIUM, LOW)
-  - Status                      (can have values OPEN, CLOSED)
+	Priority                    (can have values HIGH, MEDIUM, LOW) Status                      (can have values OPEN, CLOSED)
-  - Issue Assigned to           (Employee ID, This employee id should be present in employees file )
+	Issue Assigned to           (Employee ID, This employee id should be present in employees file )

     Sample Data:

     IS001,issue summary1,10/04/2019,17/04/2019,HIGH,CLOSED,101

 - **employees.csv :**
 File contains the employee details in the below order
-  - Employee Id
+	Employee Id
-  - Employee Name
+	Employee Name
-  - Location of Employee
+	Location of Employee

-    Sample Data
+    Sample Data:

     101,Sunil,Bangalore

 This project contains the boilerplate code for the solution.
 The detailed instructions